Debt Avalanche vs. Debt Snowball Method

 - After finishing off the second smallest balance add the money that was going towards that one (the previous two minimum payments plus the $100 extra) to the third smallest loan.
 Continue this process until all debts are cleared and eliminated.

-Alternative Options To Avalanche and Snowball
+Alternative Options To Debt Avalanche vs Snowball Method

 However, sometimes neither of these options is the best for an individual based on their specific finances.
 While these methods have been proven to work, they can take quite a while to chip away, especially with more accounts open and more debt in total.